miloskec/gateway/README.md

 For more detailed instructions and troubleshooting tips, refer to the Open AppSec documentation link above.

+For a detailed explanation of how it works, you can refer to the "Hello World" example project that integrates Ingress and Open AppSec.
+You can find the project here: Open AppSec Example Project.

+[This example](https://github.com/miloskec/ingress-test-app) **provides a practical demonstration, walking through the essential setup and showcasing the functionality of Ingress and Open AppSec.**

 # Open AppSec Installation Guide